“Delfina, what interesting thing have you done lately?” my colleague asks.

 It states that you can become world-class in a field, once you’ve practiced it for 10000+ hours.

 Have I gotten my 10000 hours in?
-Does only professional writing “count” as deliberate practice?
+Does only professional writing “count” as a deliberate practice?
 Is “have I gotten” the correct verb tense?
 I’m not sure, but here’s what I know…

 To actively love writing and be a writer, you ensemble letters in…a letter, or put words in a box, and do that again, and again, and again.
 That’s exactly what I’m doing.